build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 Some of the general-purpose LLMs are pre-trained to support common tasks such as user query searching, and sentiment analysis.

 However, for some complex and knowledge-intensive tasks, the knowledge that already ***"learned"*** by the LLM (in parameters) may not be enough to handle those tasks properly.
 Hallucination problems may pop-up.
-In this case, external or domain specific, or more up-to-date knowledge can help to further enrich the model's knowledge.
+In this case, external, domain specific, or more up-to-date information can help to further enrich the model's knowledge.

-Here comes the Retrieval Augmented Generation (RAG) approach.
-This approach can bring value by combining your organization data with the LLM model capability.
+Retrieval Augmented Generation (RAG) is one of the options.
+It can bring value by combining your organization data with the LLM model capability.

 Here are some reference use cases of RAG that we suggest you to have a look: